Bmax B3 Pro

 What is the power consumption of the Bmax B3 Pro?

-The B3 Pro is very energy efficient, consuming approximately 11-13 watts at idle and around 24 watts under full load according to reviewer testing.
+The B3 Pro is very energy efficient, drawing around 24 watts from the wall under load in one reviewer's testing, with a low idle draw typical of its Celeron N5095 platform.
 This makes it an economical choice for systems that run continuously, such as digital signage or home servers.